| | |

 • Honey

-While the smoker is coming up to temperature or preheating, go inside and get the bacon out of the package and ready to cook.
+While the smoker is coming up to temperature, take the bacon out of the package and separate the slices so they are ready to go on the grate.

-I placed my bacon onto Bradley racks to make it easy but you can also just lay the bacon right onto the smoker grate if you want.
+I placed the bacon on Bradley racks because they make it easy to move everything in and out of the smoker at once, but you can just as easily lay the bacon directly on the smoker grates if that's what you have available.

 2015-IMG_8443

-While the bacon does it's thing in the smoker, go inside and make the candy glaze.
+While the bacon is in the smoker, head back inside and make the glaze that will turn this into true smoked pig candy.

 Step 3: Make the Glaze